The Protolabs Network Standard

 When inspecting an order, the Protolabs Network defect book is used as a guideline.

 You can take into account the Level of the defect for AQL levels.

 A defect is considered as a discrepancy to Protolabs Network technical requirements and/or customer specifications.

 Minor defects usually slightly affect parts appearance but usually do not affect parts usability.

 Major defects are more serious defects that can affect parts usability.

 Critical defects are defects that affect part usability, and that could lead to harmful or hazardous situations if the part is used as it is.

-In case parts are non conforming to Customer specification and/or HUBS technical requirements, the inspection results are passed along to the customer for a potential disposition.
+In case parts are non conforming to Customer specification and/or Protolabs Network technical requirements, the inspection results are passed along to the customer for a potential disposition.
 (The customer owns the part design and its intended usage)